 The New Adobe Commerce Cloud

-Better Ecommerce with Analytics - The pairing of Analytics with Magento BI, along with several out of the box reports, are going to make insights more actionable for merchants.
+Adobe Analytics: Better Ecommerce with Analytics—The pairing of Analytics with Magento BI, along with several out of the box reports, are going to make insights more actionable for merchants.

-Better Personalization - Merchants will be able to enhance every user’s experience with personalization accelerated by Target.
+Adobe Target: Better Personalization—Merchants will be able to enhance every user’s experience with personalization accelerated by Target.
 This includes A/B and multivariate testing, AI data analysis, and automation.

-Better Advertising Capabilities and Intelligence - Adobe Campaign will enable merchants to use real time data to deliver dynamic multi-channel campaigns to users at every step of their journey.
+Adobe Campaign: Better Advertising Capabilities and Intelligence—Adobe Campaign will enable merchants to use real time data to deliver dynamic multi-channel campaigns to users at every step of their journey.

 Enabling Merchants for Success